blackadder901/gatk_pipeline/README.md

 These files are needed for aligning the paired reads to the reference genomes and they should also be placed in the data directory.

+**Important: Please do not click the download button for the aforemenioned links.
+Use the Public URL!!**

 ## Installation
 The best way to install the pipeline is to clone this GitHub repository.
 The pipeline uses the Conda package manager to deploy the defined software packages in the specified version without requiring admin or root privileges.